UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ---> Remember, we really need to focus on the players that "drop out" early;
 ie, the players that play for 20 minutes, and then quit/refund.
 What makes them stop playing?

+- Add x64 and x86 support for linux.
+Currently, in `build/linux64/love.AppImage`, the appimage is x86 ONLY!
+- ALSO, ANOTHER IMPORTANT NOTE: Linux doesnt work anyway!!!
+(0 bytes, doesnt install anything???)
+- (Get Auahdark to help...?)
+- We could also just put in the steam-requirements that you need an x86 compatible processor.

 - Limit number of rounds to 30 for the demo...?